bitcoin/bitcoin/contrib/devtools/README.md

 pypy3 contrib/devtools/headerssync-params.py
 ```

-gen-navcoin-conf.sh
+gen-navio-conf.sh
 ===================

-Generates a navcoin.conf file in `share/examples/` by parsing the output from `navcoind --help`.
+Generates a navio.conf file in `share/examples/` by parsing the output from `naviod --help`.
 This script is run during the
-release process to include a navcoin.conf with the release binaries and can also be run by users to generate a file locally.
+release process to include a navio.conf with the release binaries and can also be run by users to generate a file locally.
 When generating a file as part of the release process, make sure to commit the changes after running the script.

 With in-tree builds this tool can be run from any directory within the